-Partial list of Bellevue College’s local and national awards for excellence in teaching, learning, and leadership in the past four years.
+Partial list of Bellevue College’s local and national awards for excellence in teaching, learning, and leadership in the past nine years.

 - The National Council for Marketing & Public Relations (NCMPR) Medallion Awards recognize outstanding achievement in design and communication at community and technical college in each of NCMPR’s seven districts.
 This year Institutional Advancement at BC received a Gold Award, two Silver Awards as well as two Bronze Awards.
 The team also picked up a national NCMPR Paragon Award.

 - 25 Best Colleges for Students with Autism 2019 – Best Value Schools.